nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 allows us to perform pagination, sorting and filtering of remote data in just a couple of lines.

-Here's the full example on StackBlitz.
-I've also included a functional version of the datasource omitting the need for classes.
+Here's the full example on [StackBlitz](https://stackblitz.com/edit/angular-paginated-material-datasource).
+The data source is also available from the library [ngx-pagination-data-source](https://github.com/nilsmehlhorn/ngx-pagination-data-source) - I'm grateful for any stars on GitHub!

 <iframe
 style="width: 100%; height: 550px"